Prioritize data forwarding with NXLog Agent

 </Route>

-"Scheduled log forwarding with NXLog Agent
+"Scheduled telemetry data forwarding with NXLog Agent

 Example 3.
-Collecting logs on a schedule
+Collecting data on a schedule

 nxlog.conf